LiverComprehensive Metabolic Panel (CMP)

 Also known as: Serum globulin, total globulin, globulin blood test

-Medically reviewed by Antonieta Rueda, MD and Ayham Shneker, MDLast reviewed July 6, 2026
+Medically reviewed by Antonieta Rueda, MD and Kyle R. Toth, MDLast reviewed July 22, 2026

-Globulins are a group of proteins made by your liver and immune system that help fight infection, transport nutrients, and support blood clotting.
+Globulin in a blood test refers to a group of proteins made by your liver and immune system that help fight infection, transport nutrients, and support blood clotting.
 They're measured as part of the total protein on a metabolic panel.
-A normal globulin level is roughly 2.0–3.5 g/dL; high globulin can signal chronic inflammation or infection, while low globulin can reflect immune or liver issues.
+A normal globulin level is roughly 2.0–3.5 g/dL; high globulin can signal chronic inflammation or infection, while low globulin can reflect immune or liver issues, and results are interpreted by a clinician alongside your other panel values.

 Globulin normal range